theronhitchman/linear-algebra/weekly-assignments/index.md

 title: Weekly Assignments
 ---

+<p class="text-danger"> This page is out of date.
+I'll patch it up soon. -TJH 8/23/15</p>

 Each week, you will complete a short writing assignment.
 Weekly assignments are your chance to practice clear mathematical writing and get feedback on your work.
 Please write complete explanations, paying attention to grammar and style.
 Mathematics is written in prose, with sentences and